Cadiac/roguelike/libraries/sti/README.md

 end

 function love.draw()
+	-- Translation would normally be based on a player's x/y local translateX = 0
+	local translateY = 0

+	-- Draw Range culls unnecessary tiles
+	map:setDrawRange(-translateX, -translateY, windowWidth, windowHeight)

-	-- Draw the map and all objects within love.graphics.setColor(255, 255, 255)
+	-- Draw the map and all objects within map:draw()
-	map:draw()

-	-- Draw Collision Map (useful for debugging) love.graphics.setColor(255, 0, 0)
+	-- Draw Collision Map (useful for debugging) love.graphics.setColor(255, 0, 0, 255)
 	map:box2d_draw()

-	-- Please note that map:draw, map:box2d_draw, and map:bump_draw take
-	-- translate and scale arguments (tx, ty, sx, sy) for when you want to -- grow, shrink, or reposition your map on screen. end
+	-- Reset color
+	love.graphics.setColor(255, 255, 255, 255)
+end
 ```

 ## Requirements

-This library recommends LÖVE 11.0 and Tiled 0.18.
+This library recommends LÖVE 0.9.2 or 0.10.0 and Tiled 0.14.1.
 If you are updating from an older version of Tiled, please re-export your Lua map files.

 ## License